 If you’re facing a charge in Virginia, you’re probably wondering whether you can keep your record clean.
-To be clear, Virginia is one of the strictest states when it comes to criminal record, and once a charge is on your record (except in very specific circumstances), it’s there for good.
+To be clear, Virginia is one of the most archaic states when it comes to criminal records, and once a charge is on your record (except in very specific circumstances), it’s there forever.

 What’s good about a deferred finding?

-They are good because you can avoid a conviction.
-So if you’re charged with a crime that you’ll likely lose at trial, a deferred finding gives you an avenue to mitigate the consequences of your action and avoid being convicted.
+A deferred finding can be a great outcome because it provides an avenue to avoid a conviction.
+So, if you’re charged with a crime that you’ll likely lose at trial, a deferred finding provides you a lifefline to a relatively clean criminal record.

 What’s bad about a deferred finding?

-Second, unless granted under Code Section 19.2-298.02, you are not eligible for an expungement.
+Second, unless specifically agreed to under Code Section 19.2-298.02, you are not eligible for an expungement.
 As stated above, Virginia is harsh when it comes to criminal records.
 Because the court makes a finding that you’d be convicted if you had gone to trial, Virginia law does not allow expungements of deferred findings cases.

-Third, if you’re a non-citizen, you need to speak with an immigration attorney before taking a deferred finding.
+Third, there are collateral consequences to deferred findings that may not be immediately apparent.
+So, if you have a security clearance or work in law enforcement (or public service), you need to investigate what a deferred finding may do to your job.
+Also, if you’re a non-citizen, you need to speak with an immigration attorney before taking a deferred finding.
 Immigration law is constantly changing, and a deferred finding can be held against you in immigration court.

 Often confused with a deferred finding, a general continuance involves a private agreement between your counsel and the prosecutor on how to dispose of your case.
 Usually, it involves you completing some agreed-upon requirements (for example community service, payment of restitution, etc.is able to) over an agreed-upon period (which differs depending on the case).
 If your attorney convinces a prosecutor to agree to a general continuance, the court will “continue” (or postpone) your case for the period agreed upon, but will not make any findings on your case.
 If you complete your agreement with the prosecutor at the end, the prosecutor will then drop your case voluntarily.